ADLINK/SD-samd5x/docs/api.md

 ### `begin()`

 Initializes the SD library and card.
-This begins use of the SPI bus (digital pins 11, 12, and 13 on most Arduino boards; 50, 51, and 52 on the Mega) and the chip select pin, which defaults to the hardware SS pin (pin 10 on most Arduino boards, 53 on the Mega).
-Note that even if you use a different chip select pin, **the hardware SS pin must be kept as an output or the SD library functions will not work**.
+This begins use of the SDHC peripheral on 3.3V signaling at 25MHz (Max 100Mbit/s).
+If `true` is passed for the `high_speed` parameter, it will switch to 50MHz rate(Max 200MBit/s) during the initialization process.

 #### Syntax

 ```
 SD.begin()
-SD.begin(cspin)
+SD.begin(high_speed)
 ```

 #### Parameters

-* `cspin` (optional): the pin connected to the chip select line of the SD card; defaults to the hardware SS line of the SPI bus.
+* `high_speed` (optional): switches to high speed mode at the end of the initialization process.

 #### Returns